nadia-eecs/cs1b/hw/hw03/README.md

 69GGBxA162lTqCwzJG5jLp, The Chainsmokers, 19465938, ['dance pop', 'edm', 'electropop', 'pop', 'pop dance', 'tropical house'], 80
 ```
 For more information on how to manage CSV refer to this article from [geeksforgeeks](https://www.geeksforgeeks.org/csv-file-management-using-c/).

+## Note
+In order to receive full credit for this homework assignment, you must complete:

+ - `artist.cpp`
+ - `artistList.cpp`
+ - `Makefile`
+ - `main_menu.cpp`
+ - `hw03.scr`: script file showing valgrind on your executable code without memory leaks or errors.

+While a `main.cpp` is provided to you in the `hw03` directory, this main function serves as a driver for you to quickly evaluate your code functions.
+This driver code is different than the menu driven code that is expected in the user interface section and should be expressed in your `main_menu.cpp`.
+Please work out of the directory `src`.

+- Make sure your last push is before the deadline.
+Your last plush will be considered as your final submission.

+- It is recommended that you add your name to your `README.MD`

+## Script Generation
+Use the command `script` to capture your interaction compiling and running the program `main_menu.cpp` and its dependencies:

+`script hw03.scr`

+`make all`

+`valgrind ./hw03`

+`exit`

+Save all files into `hw03/src`